 National mine action and ammunition management programmes are safer, more efficient, cost-effective and sustainable.

 States implement more effectively relevant international treaties, instruments and technical guidelines.

 Explosive ordnance-related casualties, accidental explosions of ammunition stockpiles and diversion of ammunition and explosives are prevented.
 Affected communities are safer.

 Land, housing and infrastructure are returned to communities, enhancing sustainable livelihoods.
 States and societies are more stable, inclusive, and gender equality is improved.
-THE GICHD

-Founded in Geneva in 1998 Staff members 47{women} 32{men} from 26 different countries Supported by more than governments and organisations GICHD.ORG International Mine Action Standards mineactionstandards.org Together Against Mines campaign togetheragainstmines.org
+THE GICHD more than 30 IIII GICHD.ORG International Mine Action Standards mineactionstandards.org Together Against Mines campaign togetheragainstmines.org